DoctorMcKay/node-websocket13-jsonrpc/README.md

 ### disconnected
 - `code` - A value from [`WebSocketStatusCode`](#websocketstatuscode)
-- `reason` - A string, possibly empty, desribing why we disconnected
+- `reason` - A string, possibly empty, describing why we disconnected
 - `initiatedByUs` - A boolean indicating whether the disconnected was initiated by us/the client (true) or by the server (false)

 Emitted when we disconnect from the server.